Alakaresh/customiizer/README.md

 Some API calls target a specific Printful store.
 Define the constant `PRINTFUL_STORE_ID` in `wp-config.php` to automatically add the `X-PF-Store-Id` header when communicating with Printful.
 When not defined, the header is omitted and your default store is used.

+## Printful rate limits

+The theme records the `X-RateLimit-Remaining` header returned by Printful after each mockup request.
+The value is stored in the `customiizer_printful_rate` option and logged alongside the reset time.
+When the stored remaining quota reaches `0`, new mockup tasks are refused until the limit resets.

 ## Mockup status endpoint

 Generated mockups are cached when the `mockup_task_finished` webhook fires.
 Check the status of a Printful task using: